 Ease of Use – Quickbooks vs. Quicken

-Quickbooks is more complex for the new users.
-There is no help in-built to guide the new users to walk-through the entire system.
+Quickbooks is more complex for new users.
+There is no help in-built to guide the new users to walk through the entire system.
 There is no in-built navigation system as well.
-It tweaks all vendor, customer and employee information and brings to one single place.
-It presents a map of all the important business activities like invoicing, payments etc.
+It tweaks all vendor, customer, and employee information and brings it to one single place.
+It presents a map of all the important business activities like invoicing, payments, etc.

 Reliability – Quickbooks vs. Quicken